Content designer interview questions – plus what to ask your interviewers

 2 people looking at sheets of paper which look like a CV

-Here I share some interview topics and questions you might encounter, plus what you could ask the interviewers, a simple CV structure and pointers for stepping into content design.
+Here are some interview topics and questions you might encounter, plus what you could ask the interviewers, a simple CV structure and pointers for stepping into content design.

-For each topic I flag what to consider and provide links to relevant modules from my content design and UCD e-learning.
+For each topic I flag what to consider and provide links to relevant modules from the Cake Design Studio content design and UCD e-learning.
 These could be a helpful springboard – but remember interviewers are looking for real world context.
 Demonstrating how you overcame challenges and how you showed pragmatism in coping with, for example, budget and scope constraints will generally go down well.

 Comments are open on this post – please add any more interview questions, topics and considerations that might be helpful for the community.